nswa-project/ranga-webcon/README.md

 - You need use `(a, b) => {}`, not `function(a, b) {}`.

+- Use `Promise` instead of callbacks whenever possible.

 - We reject all patches for port webcon to legacy (or evil) browsers (such like MSIE).
 If you want, plz fork the repo.

 - Please open a Pull-requst or send the `.patch` file by open an Issue.